Last Updated: January 9, 2018

-Raise your hand if your parents begged you to get into a profession.
-It’s to be expected.
-Every parent wants their son or daughter to pursue a career that promises respect, stature and a better-than-living salary, and since Certified Public Accountants (CPAs) rank right up there with PhDs and MDs, your search for information on a possible career path couldn’t be better timed.
-The world will always need accountants and Certified Public Accountants to set industry standards and keep the profession operating at its ethical best.
+A Certified Public Accountant (CPA) is a licensed accounting professional that offers accounting and financial services to the public.
 Before one can undertake the state-mandated examination that turns an accountant into a credentialed CPA, a set path points the way forward.
-According to the Bureau of Labor Statistics, an estimated 1,332,700 accountants and auditors were working as accountants and auditors in the U.S. work force in 2015, but only a small percentage of this universe lays claim to CPA credentials.
-Join them and you’ll find yourself among the elite of the financial world.
-To start your CPA journey, expect to set goals and prepare carefully.
+According to the Bureau of Labor Statistics, an estimated 1,397,700 accountants and auditors were employed in the U.S. work force in 2016, but only a small percentage of these accounting workers hold CPA credentials.
+To start a journey to become a CPA, expect to set goals and prepare carefully.
 Take the right steps and both respect and rewards are sure to follow.
-Below we will cover what does a CPA do and most importantly the expected salary.
+Below we will cover some of the duties and responsibilities of a CPA and career attributes such as salary.